Regional Australia, Local Government, Arts and Sport portfolio

 Department of Regional Australia, Local Government, Arts and Sport

-This chapter contains the key issues discussed during the 2011-12 additional
+This chapter contains the key issues discussed during the 2012-13 Additional

-of all the topics discussed, and relevant Hansard page numbers, can be
+portfolio.
+A complete list of all the topics discussed, and relevant page

 - Corporate Services